 Located in the Los Angeles Basin, sixty miles east of downtown L.A., Riverside is easily accessible by all modes of transportation.
-Freeways lead into Riverside from every direction and the city is served by the Los Angeles International and Ontario Airports.
+Freeways lead into Riverside from every direction and the city is served by international airports in nearby Ontario and Los Angeles.

-Cal Baptist is surrounded by cultural and scientific opportunities for students of all interests, and the proximity of other colleges and universities makes possible inter-library and inter-cultural exchanges.
+California Baptist University is surrounded by cultural and scientific opportunities for students of all interests, and the proximity of other colleges and universities makes possible inter-library and inter-cultural exchanges.